qcscine/molassembler/NOTES.rst

 TODO
 ----
+- tests/DGRefinement should show number of correct stereocenters over time
 - Metrization during distance matrix generation in DistanceBoundsMatrix (At step 7 of DG steps from p.15)
 - Figure out what's up with Octahedral in the newest iteration of DG